davidd-55/sNNake/index.md

 #### 5e.
 Best Snake
 Using all of the above learnings, we found that the best snake that we could train in terms of high score had the following traits:
 * Algorithm: PPO
-* Reward Structure: H - punish one tenth as much after 30 idle moves
+* Reward Structure: *RS-H*
 * Border Represented: FALSE (No border represented = TRUE equivalent available)

-Similarly, the best snake with regards to mean and median scores of 12.858 and 18, respectively, only differed in that it leveraged reward structure G.
+Similarly, the best snake with regards to mean and median scores of 12.858 and 18, respectively, only differed in that it leveraged *RS-G*.
+This observation reflects the findings from the table in [section 5c](#5c.-reward-structures).

 The first snake achieved a high score of 23 on a 5x5 board, which is only 2 points shy of the maximum score of 25.
 Moreover, the version which achieved a mean score of 12.858 and a median score of 18 quickly learned how to efficiently play the game.

 We hypothesize that these snakes performed the best due to being trained on the PPO algorithm which routinely outperformed DQN and A2C implementations (see [section 5d](#5d.-algorithms)).
-Additionally, reward structures G and H ...
-[BLANK] (see [section 5c](#5c.-reward-structures)).
+Additionally, reward structures G and H tend to coorespond to higher mean/median and high scores, respectively (see [section 5c](#5c.-reward-structures)).
 We should note that a version of these agents trained with the PPO algorithm and a board representation containing a border is not currently available.
 So, we cannot conclude whether our current best snakes are better than identical versions trained on a board containing a border representation.

 ## 6. Ethics